kiranma72/abdm-docs/content/1-basics/PHR_architecture_Overview.md

 ![ABDM digital health architecture](/abdm-docs/img/ABDM_digital_health_architecture.png)

 ## Experience PHR in action using the ABDM sandbox
-ABDM is providing a sandbox environment with core essential services that enable integrators who want to become HIPs/HIUs/HRPs or PHR apps build and test their integration.
+ABDM provides a sandbox environment with core essential services that enable integrators who want to become HIPs/HIUs/HRPs or PHR apps build and test their integration.

 Try out the following